Anewnoob/Anewnoob.github.io/README.md

 # Basic information
 I received the B.S. degree in software engineering from the University of Electronic Science and Technology of China (UESTC) in 2018, and i'm now pursuing the M.S. degree in UESTC.
-My current research interests include machine learning, spatio-temporal data mining, urban flow super resolution, and time series analysis.
+My current research interests include neural ODEs, spatio-temporal data mining, urban flow super resolution, and time series analysis.

 E-Mail: liliang2333[AT]gmail.com;  474225654[AT]qq.com;